Blane245/musicgenerator/docs/CMG User Manual.md

   More information about SoundFont files can be found in [Wikipedia](https://en.wikipedia.org/wiki/SoundFont).
 * **Preset:** This is a selection list that identifies which SoundFont preset is to be used by the generator.
 No preset is available until the SoundFont file has been identified.
 The presets display their bank, channel number, and name.
 Only presets available within the SoundFont file can be selected.
 A SoundFont file and preset must have been selected before an Algorithmic generator can be added.
 * **Looping:** Instrument samples contain sounds that are produced for a certain amount of time.
 If the sound needs to be played for longer than the sample, then a sample loop is defined.
 This is part of the SoundFont protocol.
 This option allows the default behavior to be overridden such that no looping will be done.
-* **View Preset** - This button is used to view the details of a preset and a specific midi number, attack, interval, duration, and volume.
+* **View Preset** - This button is used to view the details of a preset and a specific pitch number, attack, interval, duration, and volume.
 The number of samples, playback rate, delay, attack, hold, decay, sustain release times, and the sustain level and attenuation can be viewed for each instrument in the preset.
 The gain envelopes for all of the instruments in the preset also appear.
 ![Preset Dialog](<./images/PresetDialog.png>)
-* **Frequency<->Midi** - This button provides a tool to convert between tone frequency and midi number.
+* **Frequency<->Midi** - This button provides a tool to convert between tone frequency and pitch number.
 * **Rhythm** - The beat of the sequence of notes (tones) is determined by a [Euclidean Rhythm](https://en.wikipedia.org/wiki/Euclidean_rhythm) algorithm.
 The beats that are silent will cause a note to be not heard on that beat.
 For example, a rhythm that has 4 beats in a measure with 3 of them on will produce a 3/4 rhythm with the first 3 'on' and the last one silent.
 This is particularly useful when applied to percussive voices, but can be applied to any voice.
 Rhythm is defined by the following fields:
   * **Measure Length:** The number of beats in a measure.
 This is an integer greater than zero.
   * **On Beats:** The number of non-silent beats in a measure.
 This number must be greater that zero and less than or equal to Measure Length.